robcarver17/pysystemtrade/docs/production.md

 Called by: `run_daily_price_updates`

-This will get daily closes, plus intraday data at the frequency specified by the parameter `intraday_frequency` in the defaults.yaml file (or overwritten in the private .yaml config file).
+This will get daily closes, plus intraday data at the frequency specified by the parameter `intraday_frequency` in the `defaults.yaml` file (or overwritten in the private YAML config file).
 It defaults to 'H: hourly'.
 Prices are stored separately at Daily, Hourly and Merged frequencies.

-It performs the following cleaning on data that it receives, depending on the .yaml parameter values that are set (defaults are shown in brackets):
+It performs the following cleaning on data that it receives, depending on the YAML parameter values that are set (defaults are shown in brackets):

 - if `ignore_future_prices` is True (default: True) we ignore any prices with time stamps in the future (assumes all prices are sampled back to local time).
 This prevents us from early filling of Asian time zone closing prices.
 - if `ignore_prices_with_zero_volumes`  is True (default: True) we ignore any price in a bar with zero volume; this reduces the amount of bad data we get.